BIOP/ijp-DEVILS/README.md

 This repository is the Fiji implementation of the following publication:

-Guiet R, Burri O, Chiaruttini N, Hagens O and Seitz A: **DEVILS: a tool for the visualization of large datasets with a high dynamic range**
+*Guiet R, Burri O, Chiaruttini N, Hagens O and Seitz A* **DEVILS: a tool for the visualization of large datasets with a high dynamic range**

 [version 1; peer review: 1 approved with reservations].
 F1000Research 2020, 9:1380 (https://doi.org/10.12688/f1000research.25447.1)

 Please cite this paper if you make use of DEVILS in your research.